A Classification of Modular Functors via Factorization Homology: Introduction and summary

 \subsection{Relation to skein theory}

 Our main result is largely inspired by and specializes to the skein-theoretic approach to modular functors~\cite{roberts,masbaumroberts}.
-To illustrate this, let $\cat{A}$ be the modular fusion category obtained by taking the semisimplifcation of the representation category of quantum $\text{SL}_2$ at a root of unity (with a non-standard ribbon structure~\cite{Tingley}).
+To illustrate this, let $\cat{A}$ be the modular fusion category obtained by taking the semisimplifcation of the representation category of quantum $\text{SL}_2$ at a root of unity.
 Let $\Sigma$ be a closed surface and $H$ a handlebody with $\partial H=\Sigma$.
-In that case: \begin{itemize} \item The vector space $\PhiA(H) \cat{O}_\Sigma$ is identified with the $\cat{A}$-skein module $\Sk_\cat{A} (H)$ of $H$, a quotient of the famous Kauffman bracket skein module of $H$ evaluated at that root of unity. \item The category $\int_\Sigma \cA$ is identified with the category of modules over $\End_{\int_\Sigma \cA}(\cO_\Sigma)$, which is in turn identified with the skein algebra $\SkAlg_\cat{A}(\Sigma)$ of $\Sigma$ by \cite{cooke}. \item Since $\PhiA(H)$ is an equivalence in that case (a result that will be proven in subsequent work; we do not logically depend on it in this article and just mention it for illustration), this recovers the fact proven in~\cite{roberts,masbaumroberts} that there is an algebra isomorphism
+In that case: \begin{itemize} \item The vector space $\PhiA(H) \cat{O}_\Sigma^\cat{A}$ is identified with the $\cat{A}$-skein module $\Sk_\cat{A} (H)$ of $H$, a quotient of the famous Kauffman bracket skein module of $H$ evaluated at that root of unity.\footnote{There is a minor sign issue which is fixed by picking the non-standard ribbon structure described in~\cite{Tingley}.} \item The category $\int_\Sigma \cA$ is identified with the category of modules over $\End_{\int_\Sigma \cA}(\cO_\Sigma)$, which is in turn identified with the skein algebra $\SkAlg_\cat{A}(\Sigma)$ of $\Sigma$ by \cite{cooke}. \item Since $\PhiA(H)$ is an equivalence in that case (a result that will be proven in subsequent work; we do not logically depend on it in this article and just mention it for illustration), this recovers the fact proven in~\cite{roberts,masbaumroberts} that there is an algebra isomorphism

 \item In other words, $\PhiA(H)$ factors as